Equity Release Pitfalls

 Not only will this allow your financial advisor or broker to suggest better-suited plans, but you might find that the older you are, the more equity you can release.

-With all that’s been said, is equity release still a good idea?
+With all that said, is equity release still a good idea?

 It certainly could be if you avoid the pitfalls.